SAP/curated-resources-for-domain-driven-design/blog/0004-how-to-develop-aggregates.md

 ## Designing Aggregates: Best Practices and Tips

 > **Remark:** People often assume that using these tactical patterns is essential to "do DDD the right way".
-This is comparable to the patterns in the book ["Design Patterns"](https://en.wikipedia.org/wiki/Design_Patterns): you can also write good software without implementing every pattern in your product.
+> This is comparable to the patterns in the book ["Design Patterns"](https://en.wikipedia.org/wiki/Design_Patterns): you can also write good software without implementing every pattern in your product.
-> Aggregates as well as patterns are tools that can help you to fulfill your requirements depending your use case.
+> The aggregate pattern, as any other pattern, is a tool that can help you to fulfill your requirements depending your use case.

 Designing aggregates requires a deep understanding of the domain and its rules, as well as a balance between simplicity and flexibility:

 - Create a clear and consistent domain model that reflects the ubiquitous language of the domain experts.
 Use nouns and verbs that are meaningful and unambiguous in the domain context.
 - Avoid creating aggregates based on data structures or technical requirements.
 Aggregates should represent domain concepts, not just a generic collections of domain objects.
 For example, instead of having an aggregate for a list of products, you can have an aggregate for a catalog or a inventory.
 - Aim for smaller aggregates that capture only the essential state and behavior of a domain concept.
 Smaller aggregates reduce transactional locking and consistency complexities, as well as improve performance and scalability.
 Please also consider compensation handling like SAGA in your business logic, if something goes wrong.
 - Qualify associations by adding constraints or filters to reduce technical complexity.
 For example, instead of having a direct association between an order and a customer, you can have an association between an order and a customer with a specific status or type.
 - Use value objects to represent attributes or measurements that do not have identity or lifecycle.
 Value objects are immutable and can be shared across aggregates without affecting consistency.
 For example, you can use value objects to represent money, quantity, address, etc.

 ## Aggregates in Context

 An aggregate lives within one bounded context.
 It can be interpreted as a container for state.
 The container can be moved from one state to another.
 These state transitions are triggered by commands.
 Whenever the container is in one state it is completely consistent.
-The consistency is defined from a business perspective by the invariants basically telling what is allowed and what is not allowed.
+The consistency is defined from a business perspective by the invariants, telling what is allowed and what is not allowed.
-Whenever a state change happens (or cannot happen due to invariants one or more business events are raised, informing the "world" about the change.
-Whenever an aggregate is in a (consistent) state it can be persisted
+Whenever a state change happens (or cannot happen due to invariants) one or more business events are raised, informing the "world" about the change.
+Whenever an aggregate is in a (consistent) state it can be persisted.

 The scalability of the system and the size of the aggregate are in direct relation.
-However, this has impact on the handling of cross-aggregate consistency.
+However, this has impact on cross-aggregate consistency.
 It is easier from a developer perspective to have one aggregate per bounded context and keep that consistent.
 The price is that your system will only scale (or not) based on this one big aggregate.
-The other way round when the design foresees smaller aggregates you can scale them independently but will probably have to wrap you head around compensation.
+Vice versa, when the design foresees smaller aggregates you can scale them independently but will probably have to wrap you head around compensation.

 **Non-business example: A chess tournament.**

-The aggregate in this case will probably be a single chess game/board.
-The actions are the movements of the chess pieces on the board and the invariants are the rule of the chess game wrt to the allowed movements of the chess pieces.
+The aggregate in this case could be a single chess game/board.
+The actions are the movements of the chess pieces on the board and the invariants are the rule of the chess game with regard to the allowed movements of the chess pieces.
 With this design/size of the aggregate you can cover basically every size of a tournament as the unit is the single game which can scale independently.
-One could now make some thought-experiments and gets an idea about the consequences concerning changing the size of the aggregate even to the extreme to have a whole tournament as one aggregate.
+One could now make some thought-experiments and get an idea about the consequences concerning changing the size of the aggregate even to the extreme to have a whole tournament as one aggregate.

 ## Implementing Aggregates: Examples and Strategies

-Implementing aggregates depends on the programming language and framework you use.
+How to implement aggregates depends on the programming language and framework you use.
 However, there are some common strategies and tips that can help you implement aggregates effectively:

-- Use object-oriented principles such as encapsulation, inheritance, polymorphism, and abstraction to model your aggregates.
+- Use principles such as encapsulation, inheritance/composition, polymorphism, and abstraction to model your aggregates.
 Encapsulation ensures that only the root entity can access and modify the internal state of the aggregate.
-Inheritance allows you to reuse common behavior across different types of aggregates.
+Inheritance/composition allows you to reuse common behavior across different types of aggregates.
 Polymorphism enables you to handle different scenarios based on the type of aggregate.
 Abstraction hides the implementation details from the outside world.
 - Use repositories to abstract away the persistence mechanism of your aggregates.
 Repositories are interfaces that provide methods to load or save whole aggregates.
 They hide the details of how aggregates are stored or retrieved from databases or other sources.
 Repositories also ensure that only one instance of an aggregate exists in memory at any given time.
 - Use factories to create instances of your aggregates.
 Factories are classes or methods that encapsulate the logic of creating aggregates with valid initial state.
 They ensure that all required fields are populated and all invariants are satisfied.
 Factories also simplify testing by providing mock or stub instances of aggregates.
 - Use domain events to communicate changes between aggregates or services.
 Domain events are messages that capture something important that happened in the domain.
 They can be used to trigger actions or reactions across different boundaries or contexts.
 Domain events also decouple aggregates from each other by avoiding direct references or dependencies.

 Here is an example of how to implement an order aggregate in Java.
-The classes such as OrderId, ProductId, Money, Quantity, etc. are examples of value objects in DDD.
+The classes such as `OrderId`, `ProductId`, `Money`, `Quantity`, etc. are examples of value objects in DDD.
 Value objects are immutable objects that represent attributes or measurements that do not have identity or lifecycle.
 They can be shared across aggregates without affecting consistency.

 To utilize these classes, you must: